The Best Projectors of 2017

 The **Epson EX9200 was the only model that scored a 7 out of 10 in our brightness testing.
 We measured its lamp brightness at around 2200 lumens, a good bit dimmer than both the top scoring models and its claim of 3200 lumens.
 However, we gave it a relatively high score due to its real world performance.
 In our experience it consistently produced bright white backgrounds for text heavy slides, even in well lit rooms.

-After the top scorers there is a steep dropoff to the bottom group in this metric, all of which scored 4 or 5 in our brightness testing.
-We measured all of these models to be in the 1500 to 2000 lumen range.
+After the top scorers there is a steep dropoff to the bottom group in this metric, all of which scored 4 out of 10 in our brightness testing.
+We measured all of these models to be in the 1100 to 2000 lumen range.
 This makes them great for home theater use, but less than ideal for using in a room with a lot of ambient light.
-Both the Optoma HD26 and the Optoma HD141X scored a 5 in this metric.
-We also measured both of their brightnesses at just about 2000 lumens, which was well below the manufacturer claims of 3200 and 3000 lumens, respectively.
+We measured both the Optoma HD142X and the Optoma HD27 at just about 1300 lumens, which was well below the manufacturer claims of 3200 and 3000 lumens, respectively.
 Ambient light exacerbated the red tint the Optoma's lend to images, leaving most skin tones looking unnaturally red.
 They also struggled to overcome ambient light during normal powerpoint presentations, lending a blue tint to white areas and making text and graphs look dull and washed out.
-The two models that received the low score of 4 in this metric, the BenQ Ht2050 and the Epson Powerlite Home Cinema 2040 had similar issues, but to a greater degree.
+The BenQ HT2050 and the Epson Powerlite Home Cinema 2040 had similar issues, but to a greater degree.
 These products left white areas looking very blue, and text and graphs looking quite faded.
 While these dimmer models have some noticeable color distortion when used in a bright room, none of them look terrible.
-We've used the dimmest model, the BenQ Ht2050, in our office meetings and found it passable.
+We've used the dimmest model, the BenQ HT2050, in our office meetings and found it passable.

 The bulbs required to create such vivid images produce heat.
 A lot of heat.
 Borderline cook an egg heat.
 A cooling fan is essential to keep this heat at bay, but it can also become a metaphorical buzzing mosquito that won't go away.
 If the whir of the fan is noticeable every time a movie gets quiet it can pull you out of the immersive experience you're looking to create.
 Perhaps more importantly, an audible drone can pull clients out of the flow of your presentation, meaning you won't close the deal and will never be able to afford that Ferrari.
 To test this we let all of the projectors get really hot and then assigned scores based on the most annoying volume achieved, and how often they reached that volume.

 Most models fell into the mid range of our fan noise testing, scoring between 4 and 6.
 While these models had subtle differences in fan noise, in general they were all loud enough to be noticed occasionally, but not loud enough to be particularly grating.
 Most people won't be bothered by the fans on these models.
-However, if you're especially sensitive to noise and refuse to sleep at your grandparents' place because the ticking of the grandfather clock keeps you up all night, you'll want to opt for one of the higher scoring models.
-The Epson 2040 led this middle pack with a score of 6.
-Its normal noise level was just a bit louder than that of the BenQs, and it occasionally got noisier with increasing lamp temperatures.
-The Optoma HD26's fan was slightly more noticeable when the lamp got hot, earning it a score of 5.
-The Epson EX9200 also scored a 5.
+However, if you're especially sensitive to noise and refuse to sleep at your grandparents' place because the ticking of the grandfather clock keeps you up all night, you'll want to opt for one of the higher scoring models. .
+Both Optoma models scored 6 out of 10, with fans that generally weren't noticeable except during exceptionally bright scenes or during extended use.
+The Epson EX9200 scored a 5.
 It was generally quiet, but you could hear the fan ramp up after it had been projecting bright images for 20-30 minutes.
-The Epson VS240 was a little noisier on average than the Optoma HD26.
-Accordingly it received a score of 4.
+The Epson VS240 and the Epson 2040 were both a bit noisier than the EX9200 on average.
+Both earned scores of 4.

 The worst performers in our fan noise testing were the two ViewSonic models.
 Both of these products have fans that are actually quite quiet when you first turn them on.
 However, if you project a bright image for more than a few minutes the fans ramp up to high speed, producing a very noticeable and distracting whir.
 The ViewSonic PJD7720HD was slightly worse than the ViewSonic PJD5155 in this regard.
 This is why we awarded them scores of 2 and 3, respectively.
 Both models would certainly be distracting during a presentation, which is a shame because both have high brightness levels that would be perfect for such an application.
 They also tended to pull us out of our movie induced stupor whenever the scenes became bright and/or quiet.
 Watching Boba Fett fall into the sarlacc pit is much less satisfying when it's accompanied by an incessant hum.